muratk5n/thirdwave/en/README.md

 store 30 tonnes of H2 which equals to 12x3000x33.6/1e3 = 1206 MWh.
 Easy to procure - manufactured already for regular gas networks.
-A large, expensive battery installation is at 900 MWh made from lithium whose mining that destroys the environment and cannot easily be recycled.
+A large, expensive battery installation is at 900 MWh made from lithium whose mining destroys the environment and cannot easily be recycled.
 There isn't even a comparison here.

 ---